vydra/task-output-cache-demos/samples/02-use-cache-backend/README.md

 Hello World!
 ```

+### Troubleshooting

+A couple of things to check if running from different computers does not have the desired result (i.e. `:compileJava` being in `FROM-CACHE` state):

+* are the builds on the two computers running from the exact same absolute path?
+* is the version of Java the same on both computers?

 ### Changing the Hazelcast TCP port

 It is also possible to set the TCP port used explicitly via the `org.gradle.cache.tasks.hazelcast.port` property (the default is `5701`):